 All laboratories are requested to provide information on the analytical method(s) they have used.
-A compilation of the methodology information submitted by all participants is presented in an Annex of the final report.
-Where necessary the methods are evaluated and discussed, especially in those cases where the result distribution is not unimodal or very broad (e.g. Qn-RSD>35%).
+A compilation of the methodology information submitted by all participants is presented in an Annex of the final report or in a separate report.
+Where necessary the methods are evaluated and discussed, especially in those cases where the result distribution is not unimodal or very broad (e.g. $CVs^ > 35$ %).
 If no sufficient information on the methodology used is provided, the Organiser reserves the right not to accept the analytical results reported by the participants concerned.